MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * Identify monitoring gaps across the three dimensions - depth, breadth and across the health model.

-* Model the financial aspects, costs and support factors that support a cost-benefit analysis.
+* Model the financial aspects, costs, and support factors that support a cost-benefit analysis.

 * Guide the hybrid decisions that you need to make.